emcaii/Recipes-and-Ratings/README.md

 ### Univariate Analysis

 We examined the distribution of ingredient counts across all recipes in our dataset.
 We created a new dataframe `unique` to conduct analysis without repeats by dropping duplicates in the 'id' column.
 Each row with the same 'id' has the same 'calories' value so the drop does not affect the analysis.
-The plot demonstrates that the majority of recipes use between 4-13 ingredients and recipes with 20+ ingredients are quite rare.
+The plot demonstrates that **the majority of recipes use between 4-13 ingredients and recipes with 20+ ingredients are quite rare.**
 <iframe
   src="assets/ingredientshist.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+### Bivariate Analysis

+This faceted histogram shows how the distribution of calories varies across different ranges of ingredient counts, considering only recipes with fewer than 2000 calories.
+Each subplot corresponds to a specific ingredient bin.

+- **Simpler recipes (0–5 ingredients)** tend to have lower calorie counts, often clustering under 500–800 kcal.
+- **Recipes with 6–15 ingredients** show a wider spread in calories, indicating increased variation.
+- **Recipes with 16+ ingredients** can be either rich or moderately light, but overall tend to skew higher in calorie density, sometimes approaching 2000–2500 kcal.

+This visualization supports the intuition that **recipes with more ingredients tend to have a broader and slightly higher calorie profile**, though there is still a lot of variation within each group.
+<iframe
+  src="assets/caloriesbin.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+### Interesting Aggregates

+This plot illustrates the relationship between recipe complexity (as measured by the number of ingredients) and average preparation time. **While more ingredients generally require more time**, the increase is not strictly linear.
+Additionally, it's clear that there are a few outliers that may need to be removed from analysis.

+<iframe
+  src="assets/preptime.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+## Assessment of Missingness

+### NMAR Analysis
+We believe that the `'calories'` column in the dataset is **Not Missing At Random (NMAR)**.
+This is because the missingness in calories likely depends on the value of the calories itself.
+For example, if someone uploads a simple or unconventional recipe without full nutritional information, it is more likely to lack calorie data.
+Additionally, low-effort or user-submitted recipes may skip nutritional entries altogether, and these recipes could be systematically different in calorie content.
+In other words, **the missingness of `'calories'` might depend on the unobserved value of `'calories'` itself**, which makes it NMAR.

+### Missingness Dependency